 As a local New Yorker many visitors ask me “what are the top things to do in NYC?”
-My list of top things to do is not your stereotypical list (including the Empire State Building), but instead my list centers around experiences such as what to eat and drink, what to do, how to get around, where to stay and when to visit.
+My list of top things to do is not your stereotypical list, but instead my list centers around experiences such as what to eat and drink, what to do, how to get around, where to stay and when to visit.
 This is also a realistic list considering you might only have a few days or a week to visit.
 I am not recommending places that are completely out of the way like the Cloisters or Coney Island; instead this list stays mostly within Manhattan with a few stops in Brooklyn and the other boroughs as well!

 In a place nicknamed the Big Apple we need to start with food.
 Quick fun fact: if you’re wondering why it’s called the Big Apple, it was first described in the 1920’s as “The Big Apple” in John J. Fitz Gerald’s racing column “Around the Big Apple” in The Morning Telegraph.
 The nickname was brought back to popularity in a NYC tourism campaign in the 1970s!

 What else would you have for breakfast?
 You cannot go wrong with a bagel in NYC.
 Try one with eggs or a schmear of fun flavored cream cheese, or even venture to The Bagel Shop in Williamsburg for the original rainbow bagel!
 They say there’s something in our water that makes NYC bagels so good.
 You must try one while you’re here!

 2. Have a really good slice of pizza:

 There are so many amazing pizza options so make one of your meals a slice or two from a well-reviewed pizza joint!
 If you’re on a budget you can also try a dollar slice at one of my favorite dollar slice places.
 Watch my video above for more!